Bhaag Milkha Bhaag: Controversy

-Factual errors
+Historical accuracy

 Although the story mentions that Milkha Singh held the men's 400-meter world record, the men's 400 metres world record progression does not mention Milkha Singh's name in the world record holders.
 It is shown that Ranbir Singh (Milkha's coach) mentions world record as 45.9 seconds after 1952 Olympics; while Milkha eventually bested that time in the 1956 Olympics with a personal record of 45.73 seconds, the newest world record was 45.2 seconds set by Lou Jones of the United States, the first-place winner in the same race.

 Gurbachan Singh Randhawa, renowned athlete, who was part of the Indian team at Rome Olympics mentions that the claim made in the movie about Milkha Singh leading the 400-meter race and he lost it as he looked behind, is incorrect.
 He never led the race and he was at a fifth position at 300 meters.

-In the final race when Milkha Singh's sister tunes in the radio to follow the live developments in Milkha's competition, the radio commentator can be heard as announcing, "It seems that entire Pakistan has settled inside the Gaddafi Stadium in Lahore."
-The Lahore Stadium, which was originally built in 1959, was not renamed as Gaddafi Stadium until 1974.

-A Malaysian flag is shown in a scene during Milkha's 1956 competition in Melbourne, however the Malaysian flag did not exist until 1957.

-Though the film is set in the 1950s, Milkha is heard singing the song "Nanha munna rahi hoon."
-The song, however, is from the film Son of India, which was released in 1962.